Cash Flow Statement Question:

 In our question here where cash flow is negative for operating activities but overall is positive, it means the positive cash flow in the rest of the statement (from investing and financing activities) was greater than the negative cash flow from operating activities.

-What may have happened here is the business either sold non-current assets for a lot of cash or it received a lot of cash from financing (cash from a loan or from an investor), or both of these things occurred.
+What may have happened here is the business either sold non-current assets for a lot of cash or, even more likely, it received a lot of cash from financing (cash from a loan or from an investor).
+Or both of these.